yufanzhouonline/HiSIF/README.md

 chr1/chr2 are chromosomes, pos1/pos2 are mapped genomic loci.
 Please note strand is 1 for positive strand and 0 for negative strand.
 Each chromosome need only the number and chrX is 23 and chrY is 24.
 That means chr1/chr2 must be 1-24.

+5. Run only one chromosome with HiSIF but error?

+If you just only run one chromosome with HISIF, please also make the empty file for other chromosomes.
+You can run the shell like the following:

+###Linux Shell to make all empty files
+for chrno in $(seq 2 23)
+do
+touch chr${chrno}.tmp
+done